-The Toward Excellence, Access & Success (TEXAS) grant was established in 1999 by the Texas Legislature to provide need-based financial assistance to Texas students.
-This program is subject to funding availability from the state of Texas.
+The Toward Excellence, Access & Success (TEXAS) grant was created by the Texas Legislature to provide need-based financial aid to Texas students.

 .
 For details, please visit the Award Proration

 To be awarded this grant for the first time, you must:

 - Register for Selective Service or be exempt from this requirement.

 - Not have been convicted of a felony or crime involving a controlled substance.

 - Have financial need as determined by the FAFSA or TASFA.